udohjeremiah/zod-to-mongo-schema/README.md

 - `format`
 - `id`

-These keywords are automatically removed during conversion — except when they appear as property names within your schema:
+These keywords are automatically removed during conversion unless they appear as property names:

 ```ts
 const userSchema = z.object({